 Owner Beth Van Sandt has lived in Homer for over 40 years enjoying a variety of careers and experiences.
 She shares this story of Scenic Place Peonies:

 As a child I gardened alongside my father.
 I do admit that I did not think it fun at the time but I have grown to love the smell of freshly turned soil in my hands.
-I have deep seeded passion for growing.
+I have a deep seeded passion for growing.
 It is thrilling it is to be able to experience the joy of developing our farm into a place that’s not only “work” but “play”.
 I love sharing my enthusiasm with my granddaughter Hailey, whom likes to be in the field sniffing flowers; fragrance control.

 My four legged companion, Willa, is a sweet little German Shepard that is always at or under my feet!
 She is the official greeter at the farm as well as the protector of the “girls” when they are not in the hen house.

-This year we are honored to be a host farm of Wwoof: Worldwide Opportunities on Organic Farms.
+We continue to be a host farm of Wwoof: Worldwide Opportunities on Organic Farms.
 Part of a worldwide effort to link visitors with organic farmers, promote an educational exchange, while building a global community conscious of ecological farming practices.
 I look forward to sharing my passion for growing with these like minded folks who will be staying with us.
 In turn this young-old dog might just learn some new tricks too.